-The government-wide financial statements present financial information for all activities of the District from an economic resources measurement focus using the accrual basis of accounting.
+The government-wide financial statements present financial information for all activities of the District from an economic resources' measurement focus using the accrual basis of accounting.
 They present governmental activities, such as general government and debt service, separately from business-type activities.
 The District has only governmental activities.
 Government-wide financial statements for governmental activities include the Statement of Net Position and the Statement of Activities.
 They provide information about the activities of the District as a whole and present a longer-term view of the District's finances.

-The District has two governmental type funds - the General Fund and the Capital Projects Fund.
+The District has several governmental type funds with its major funds being the General Fund, and the Special Construction Fund.
 The fund financial statements are comprised of the Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balances.
 These statements report how the District's flood protection services are financed in the short term as well as what remains for future spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the District's general operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Fund financial statements also report the District's major funds.
+Fund financial statements also report the District's operations in more detail than the government-wide statements by providing information about the District's major funds.
 We describe the relationship (or differences) between the governmental activities (reported in the Statement of Net Position and the Statement of Activities) and the governmental funds in a reconciliation that follows each respective fund financial statement.